mokhtarf23/RV32IMCV_ZICSR/README.md

     - The Sequencer stalls only the dependent instruction while others continue execution

   - **Forwarding Paths:**
-    - From **Gatherers**: streams partial results as they become available (element-by-element)
+    - From Gatherers: streams partial results as they become available (element-by-element)
-    - From **Write Back Queue**: provides full vector results if already completed
+    - From Write Back Queue: provides full vector results if already completed

   - **Completion:**
     - Signals the Sequencer once operands are ready